-2014 Discretionary Cash Bonus
+2015 Discretionary Cash Bonus

-Our Compensation Committee reviewed the 2014 performance of our executive officers and recommended to the Board a discretionary bonus grant based upon such review.
+Our Compensation Committee reviewed the 2015 performance of our executive officers and recommended to the Board a discretionary bonus grant based upon such review.
 The Board considered the Compensation Committee's recommendations and granted them as proposed.
-In determining Mr. Myron's and Mr. Abram's bonuses, the Compensation Committee took into consideration that Mr. Myron served as our Chief Executive Officer until September 2014.